BrandonJoffe/home_surveillance/Readme.md

 ### Whats inside? ###

-The main system components include a dedicated system server which performs all the central processing and a Raspberry PI which hosts the alarm control interface.
+The main system components include a dedicated system server which performs all the central processing and web based communication and a Raspberry PI which hosts the alarm control interface.

 [![solarized dualmode]
 (https://github.com/BrandonJoffe/home_surveillance/blob/prototype/system/debugging/designOverview-2.png?raw=true)](#features)